ganghe/o2locktop/README.md

 ## Known limitations

 Since OCFS2 file system statistics in kernel records the relevant data when applying for DLM lock and getting DLM lock, if a thread can't get a DLM lock all the time, it is called entering the deadlock state, o2locktop does not reflect this situation.
+O2locktop can't display the file names of the currently active files, you can find the corresponding file name according to the inode number, for example,
+  `# find /mountpoint -inum ino`

 ## To do list